GrinonBarrett/Taksidos/Core Rules/Creatures/Milahar.md

 **Creature Type**: Milahain are elemental creatures.

 **Size**: Milahain stand between 7-8 feet.
 They weigh 440-520 pounds.
+They are large creatures.

 **Undeath**: A milahar has 8 hitpoints.